 - a general background in a field of science/business/science communication/humanities

-- a strong interest in developing sustainable strategies that will grow the Winds of Change network
+- a strong interest in developing sustainable business and climate science strategies

-- an interest in the following categories: climate change science, social science, business and policy making
+- an interest in the following areas: climate change science, social science, business. and policy making

 - a will to work with like-minded individuals from another country.

 You will be provided with the opportunity to:

 - learn about future climate change impacts in China and New Zealand

 - enhance your leadership skills and knowledge on climate change resilience